nsunami/naoyukisunami.com-netlify/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research data scientist with 7+ years of experience in behavioral sciences, advancing openess and transparency.
+I am a research data scientist with 7+ years of experience in behavioral sciences.
 I value open science and transparency to decentralize power, promote the free distribution of knowledge, and increase participation from historically underrepresented groups.